f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 .. image:: images/attack_sig.png
   :width: 600 px

+If you guessed no, you are correct.
+This signature is still in staging and therefor would not be blocked.

 #.
 Under the **Violations** section click the **1** under **Occurrences** for **Threat Campaign detected** and review the signature that was triggered and the Applied Blocking Settings.
 #.
 Review the other two alerts that we generated and notice different Attack Signatures and Threat Campaign Signatures were triggered in each.
 The Atlassian attack actually generated three Violations.